gvwilson/sensibleadventures/iffy/iffy.md

 but said nothing more than, "Tea?"

-They sat at the café's single stone-topped table and sipped the sweet, strong brew he put in front of them.
+They sat at the café's single stone-topped table and sipped the sweet, strong brew from mis-matched ceramic mugs the size of Iffy's doubled fists.
 Wales sighed contentedly,
 then set his mug aside and opened the toolbox Iffy had been carrying.
 "Whoa," Iffy breathed.